 Given that all examples in the population are associated with a label inherited from their parents, RAILS uses majority voting of the plasma data for prediction of the class label of $\mathbf x$.

-\paragraph{Computational cost.} The computation cost of RAILS mainly comes from the flocking and affinity maturation stage. kNN structure construction in flocking is a fixed setup cost that can be handled off-line with fast approximate kNN approximation \cite{bewley2013advantages,rajaraman2011mining}.
-The additional computational cost in affinity maturation can be \textit{addressed from three perspectives}.
-First, the evolutionary optimization can be replaced by mean field approximation.
-Second, leveraging parallel computing can accelerate the process since each sample is generated and utilized separately.
-Third, the sensing step can prevent the RAILS from being overwhelmed by false positives, therefore reducing computational burden.
-More discussion can be viewed in Section~\ref{sec: app4} in the Appendix.
+\paragraph{Computational cost} The computational cost of RAILS is dominated by the flocking and affinity maturation stage. kNN structure construction in flocking is a fixed setup cost that can be handled off-line with fast approximate kNN approximation \cite{bewley2013advantages,rajaraman2011mining}.
+There are three strategies for reducing the computational cost of the affinity maturation stage.
+First, the evolutionary optimization can be replaced by a mean field approximation.
+Second, parallelization can be used to accelerate the computations since each sample is generated and utilized separately.
+Third, one can use a more stringent false positive threshold in the sensing step, thereby reducing the number of false positives resulting in a reduction in the downstream computational burden.
+More discussion can be viewed in Appendix~\ref{sec: app4}.

 \paragraph{Operations in the evolutionary optimization.} Three operations support the creation of new examples: selection, cross-over, and mutation.
 The \textit{selection} operation is shown in \eqref{eq: random}.
 We compute the selection probability for each candidate through a softmax function.